tarantool/doc/doc/reference/reference_lua/box_space/_user.rst

         +-------------+----+------+----------------------------------------------------------------+

     To select a tuple from the ``_user`` space, use ``box.space._user:select()``.
-    For example, here is what happens with a select for user id = 0, which is the 'guest' user, which by default has no password:
+    In the example below, ``select`` is executed for a user with id = 0.
+    This is the 'guest' user that has no password.

     .. code-block:: tarantoolsession